ShayanEm/Unix-Socket-Demo/README.md

     $ make

+6. You need to do step 1 to 5 for each CMakelists (3 times in 3 different directories)

-    After you have built the application, you can run it using the following command:
+7. After you have built the application, you can run it using the following command:

+    $ cd build

     $ ./executable arguments

-    Replace executable-name with the name of the server or client executable, and command-line-arguments with the appropriate command-line arguments.
+    Replace `executable-name` with the name of the server or client executable, and `command-line-arguments` with the appropriate command-line arguments.
 Run server before client.
     Ex:

     $ ./server /path &